raphael-proust/raphael-proust.github.io/games/rpg-in-cards.md

 With cards, you can only play from your hand.
 Even though a card may allow you to play additional cards from the deck or the discard, the original card that lets you do that must have been in your hand to enter play.
 This is one of the ways in which the cards limit the players.
-Interestingly, it is the opposite of the way dice limit the players.
+Interestingly, it is the opposite of the way the dice limit the players.
 Specifically, with dice, players can try anything, but their success is uncertain; with cards, players are uncertain about what their hand will be and thus what actions they will be able to take, but the success is given.
 Thus, the dice specific choose-then-resolve style of play is turned on its head: draw-and-choose.